rpm-software-management/dnf/doc/api_plugins.rst

   .. attribute:: name

-    Plugin must set this class variable to a string identifying the plugin.
+    The plugin must set this class variable to a string identifying the plugin.
 The string can only contain alphanumeric characters and underscores.

   .. staticmethod:: read_config(conf)